 Partial retirement can be implemented in various models.
 There is basically no limit to individuality.
 However, a distinction is first made between two models of partial retirement:

-In the block model of partial retirement, on the other hand, working hours are not initially reduced at all, but are then released on a predetermined date.
-The salary will then continue to be paid during this release phase.
+In the block model of partial retirement, on the other hand, working hours are not initially reduced at all, but are then released at a predetermined time.
+The salary continues to be paid during this release phase.

-The models can also be freely combined so that the reduction in working hours and the release phase can be planned in advance.
-Provided the employer and employee agree, these two models can be used to create all kinds of constellations.
-Of course, it is important that the minimum legal requirements are met.
+The models can also be freely combined with each other so that the reduction in working hours and the release phase can be planned in advance.
+If the employer and employee agree, all possible constellations can be created from these two models.
+Of course, it is important that the minimum legal requirements are adhered to.

-Certain requirements must be met by the employee in order to be eligible for partial retirement.
-The employee must have reached the age of 55 and have been subject to social insurance contributions for at least 1,080 days in the last 5 years.
+The employee must meet certain requirements in order to be eligible for partial retirement.
+The employee must have reached the age of 55 and have been subject to social security contributions for at least 1,080 days in the last 5 years.

 The weekly working hours must be reduced by at least half during partial retirement.
 This also applies to part-time employees.
 And partial retirement must be continued until retirement.